CALCULATE YOUR SIP RETURNS

 • Wave 1: The stock price rises as a few investors start buying.

-• Wave 2: The price falls a bit as some take profits.
+• Wave 2: The price falls a bit as some take profits (partial retracement of Wave 1).

-• Wave 3: A bigger group joins in, pushing prices even higher.
-This is usually the strongest wave.
+• Wave 3: More participants join in, pushing prices even higher.
+This is typically the strongest and longest wave.

 After the 5-wave move, the market needs to "cool off".
 So, you get a correction, which comes in 3 waves: